 You may be eligible for benefits that you are not currently receiving!
 Come for a quick screening to determine if you may be eligible.

-Farmers' Market Vouchers
+Farmers Market Vouchers

 Low-Income Heating Assistance Program (LIHEAP)

-2017-18 for homeowners and renters are as follows:
+The income guidelines for 2022-23 for homeowners and renters were as follows:

-Household Size Maximun Annual Income
+Household Size Maximum Annual Income

 Property Tax/Rent Rebate